RESEARCH CONTINUITY: Research Ramp-up

 Plan Owners and Authorized Officials should contemplate the below Points of Consideration when developing and reviewing Plans.

-- Do the off-site research activities align with the current applicable UCI Research Phase?
-If not, delay the off-site research until a later phase.
+- Do the Remote Research Activities align with the current applicable UCI Research Phase?
+If not, delay these activities until a later phase.

-- If non-UCI personnel (e.g., collaborators from other institutions) will actively engage in the off-site research, coordinate with them ahead of time and jointly develop a plan that aligns with the guidelines and policies from all participating institutions.
+- If non-UCI personnel (e.g., collaborators from other institutions) will actively engage in the Remote Research Activities, coordinate with them ahead of time and jointly develop a plan that aligns with the guidelines and policies from all participating institutions and the location/site.

 - Register travel with UC Away if not booked through the UC Connexxus Travel program.